ClojureBridge/community-docs/docs/clojure/namespace.md

-So far, we learned how to create the namespace.
-Next step is to use the namespaces.
+So far, we have learned how to create a namespace.
+The next step is to use namespaces.
-This happens very often since almost all Clojure programs use some or many libraries.
+You will do this very often because almost all Clojure programs use some or many libraries.
-Every libaries are grouped by their own namespaces.
+Every library groups functions into its own namespace.

-To use namespaces, we want at least two different namespaces and function in those.
+To explore namespaces, we want to set up at least two different namespaces and different functions in those namespaces.

-Create a Clojure project and write two Clojure code, `one.clj` and `two.clj`.
+Create a Clojure project and write two Clojure files, `one.clj` and `two.clj`.

 {% highlight bash %}
 $ lein new my-nses